 Arsenic poisoning can cause vomiting, abdominal pain, diarrhea, and even death in severe cases.
 Long-term exposure can lead to skin cancer, lung cancer, and bladder cancer.
 In Taiwan, arsenic causes “blackfoot disease,” a type of gangrene that causes blood vessels to die and rot.

 Perchlorates are a key ingredient in rocket fuel and explosives.
 They dissolve easily and seep into groundwater from military and industrial sites.
 It’s believed that perchlorates have contaminated much of the Colorado river.
-The problem is severe; almost all humans will test positive for perchlorates, which attack the thyroid.
+The concern is severe; almost all humans will test positive for perchlorates, which attack the thyroid.

 Dioxins are released during combustion, such as burning of hazardous waste, forest fires, cigarette smoke, and burning oil and coal.
 They settle in the environment and destroy water sources.

-Short term exposure can cause lesions and respiratory problems.
+Short term exposure can cause lesions and respiratory concerns.
 Long-term exposure can affect the immune, nervous, endocrine, and reproductive systems.
 The International Agency for Research on Cancer has declared dioxins are carcinogenic.
 In developing fetuses, dioxin poisoning can cause birth defects or stillbirth.

 9. DDT (Dichloro-Diphenyl-Trichloroethane)